Nevada Dems will abandon Google form, rely on phone for caucus results amid tech fears

 Nevada Democrats will now abandon plans to use a Google application to report the results of its caucuses Saturday and instead use phones amid fears of tech problems, Fox News has confirmed.

-Three of the presidential campaigns confirmed receiving a memo from the state party announcing plans to use phones.
+Three Democratic presidential campaigns confirmed receiving a memo from the state party announcing plans to use phones.

 It comes as Democrats work to avoid the chaos seen in reporting the results of the Iowa caucuses.